Dealer

 Tips on vacuum-sealing liquids

-Yes, cooked dishes such as soups or stews can be vacuum-sealed without any problems.
-However, they should cool down completely beforehand.
+Yes, cooked dishes such as soups or stews can easily be vacuum-sealedfor example, formealprepping.
+However, they should be allowed to cool down completelyfirst.

-Both preservation methods have their merits: vacuum-packing protects against oxidation and thus prevents loss of colour and flavour.
-This is sufficient for short-term preservation of just a few days.
-Freezing stops the growth of microorganisms and is ideal for long-term storage.
+Both preservation methods have their merits: Vacuum-sealing protects against oxidation and thus prevents the loss of colour and flavour.
+That’s enough for short-term storage of just a few days.
+Freezing halts the growth of microorganisms and is ideal for long-term storage.
 Combining both methods prevents freezer burn.

-Perishable food must always be refrigerated – vacuum-sealing does not sterilise food in the same way as, for example, preserving.
-Without additional refrigeration or freezing, items such as meat or ready-made soup will still go off, even when vacuum-sealed.
+Perishable foodmustalwaysbe kept chilled– vacuum-sealing does not mean sterilising, asis the case, for example,with preserving.
+Without additional cooling or freezing, items such as meat or ready-made soup will go off even when vacuum-packed.
 Only dry foods, which do not need to be refrigerated anyway, can be stored at room temperature.

 NewsletterDon’t miss out on any news